gpala7077/air_quality_control/README.md

 The most basic configuration to start out with can be as simple as if you are using ReGex Matching.

+This will auto-discover your entities and rooms accordingly.
+It assumes the following naming convention: domain.room_device_type or domain_room_device_type_sensor

+so for example:
+- humidifier.living_room_humidifier
+- sensor.living_room_humidifier_current_humidity

+or
+- binary_sensor.living_room_occupancy_1
+- binary_sensor.living_room_occupancy_2

+or
+- fan.living_room_purifier
+- sensor.living_room_purifier_pm2_5

+I provided the default values for ReGex Matching but you can tweak them to your liking.

 ```yaml
 air_quality:
   module: air_quality